jimkinsey/bhuj/README.md

 * strict mode i.e. require keys to be present and usable in the context of the tag
 * improve README - more examples
 * factory to build common mustache renderer case? i.e. with file templates and global context?
+* move caching to outside the partial loader